practicalli/clojure/reference/clojure-syntax/control-flow.md

 ## Cond

-Return the assocated value of the first condition that is true, or return the default value specified by `:otherwise`
+Return the associated value of the first condition that is true, or return the default value specified by `:otherwise`

 ```clojure
 (cond